RubioApps/Rubify/README.md

 # Rubify
-Web application written in PHP8.x for MiniDLNA, Spotify-like.
+Rubify is a web application written in PHP8.x for MiniDLNA, Spotify-like.
+MiniDLNA is a light DLNA UPnP server largely based on MusicBrainz, that creates a gallery of media sources.
+When used for audio files, it allows to class them automatically based in the tags of the audio files.

-It allows to browse your audio files and play them, to manage custom playlists and favorites, put the tracks in a queue, get the lyrics remotely,...
+Rubify will allow to browse your audio files and play them, to manage custom playlists and favorites, put the tracks in a queue, get the lyrics remotely,...
+You can navigate through the menus without stopping the music.
+It's is not obstrusive, all the operations are done asynchronously to let you enjoy your favorite tracks.

 - Demo: https://famillerubio.com/rubify/
 - User: guest